TerminatorNL/esp8266_p1meter_water/README.md

 ## Home Assistant Configuration

-Use this [example](https://raw.githubusercontent.com/daniel-jong/esp8266_p1meter/master/assets/p1_sensors.yaml) for home assistant's `sensor.yaml`
+Use this [example](/assets/p1_and_water_sensors.yaml) for home assistant's `sensor.yaml`

 The automatons are yours to create.
-And always remember that sending alerts in case of a power outtage only make sense when you own a UPS battery :)
+And always remember that sending alerts in case of a power outage only make sense when you own a UPS battery :)

 ## Thanks to